JulienLeprince/multidimensional-building-data-cube-pattern-identification/README.md

     -   [insite_view](https://github.com/JulienLeprince/multidimensional-building-data-cube-pattern-identification/tree/main/figures/insite_view)

 Just clone this repository on your computer or Fork it on GitHub.
-After installing dependencies within the `requirements.txt` files, the code should run properly.
+After installing dependencies from `requirements.txt` files, the code should run properly.

 ### Source Data

 This research uses the open [building-data-genome-project-2](https://github.com/buds-lab/building-data-genome-project-2) data set, available on github.
 Only the raw data from the BDG2 set are extracted.
-The sets are cleaned and stored under the `data/cleaned/` folder.
+The sets are cleaned following the steps described in the [Data Cleaning](https://github.com/JulienLeprince/multidimensional-building-data-cube-pattern-identification/blob/main/code/01_Data_Cleaning.ipynb) notebook and stored under `data/cleaned/`.

 ### Data Analysis